Welcome to Computer Engineering

 Computer Engineering Students have different options for funding.

 ME students may work on grounds while pursuing their degree.
 The CS department hires MTAs that are Masters students who are paid by the hour for tasks such as grading assignments, holding office hours to help students, etc. These MTAs typically pay approx. $15/hr and are 10-20 hrs/week.
 MTA positions offer no other benefits and do not waive or reduce the tuition costs – so tuition would still need to be paid in full by the MTA student.
+An adequate UVELPE Oral score or the completion of ESL 911 is required to work as an MTA.

 ME students may also apply to work at the University for any office for a maximum of 20 hours per week.
 If you are interested in applying to work at the University, please contact the Graduate Coordinator for additional information.